 We arrived in Bozeman around noon and picked up our rental car.
 Fifty-five miles to the ranch; good thing I put him in charge of directions.
-After questioning myself "is this the first stop light or the second?
+After questioning myself, "Is this the first stop light or the second?
 I need to turn left somewhere along here," his voice assured me I was making the left turn exactly as instructed.

 We drove a two-lane road surrounded by open sky and sweeping land.
-Land that continually rose as we climbed higher and around and then up higher some more.
+Land that continually rose as we climbed higher and around and then higher some more.
 Snow-capped mountain peaks straight ahead, a sunny afternoon and country music on the radio.
 With a sense of reverence, we quietly pointed out how beautiful Mother Nature can be with shades of green and blue arranged just so.
 "Feels like being in the middle of a post card," I whispered.
-Sure enough, a few days later we found postcards in a Big Sky grocery store, exclaiming how much they looked like the photos he'd taken.
+Sure enough, a few days later we found postcards in a Big Sky grocery store and exclaimed how much they looked like the photos he'd taken.

 Located in the canyon of the Gallatin Range, the ranch dates back to 1925.The original cabins have been updated for plumbing and electricity, but are otherwise as authentically rustic as the good old days.
 Our welcome was as warm as greeting an old friend.
 Here they believe folks arrive as guests and leave as family.